Article Number: 3421

 Rudolf Stingel

-With his art, Rudolf Stingel has made a considerable contribution to breaking up the aura of the white cube.
-(Germ.)
+With his work, Rudolf Stingel has made a significant contribution to dismantling the aura of the white cube.